nbenin/blackjack/README.md

-# blackjack with OOP
+# Blackjack with OOP

-- Making blackjack with our first time using OOP
+- Practicing OOP principles by making a blackjack style game
+- Expected functionality working